 Engage The Anti-Sponsor

 Uncovering the Anti-Sponsor can be a challenge.
 This is the person who wants a seller to lose this opportunity or even the account.
 Sometimes, the Anti-Sponsor may not voice their opposition to a sales rep directly or they may not be explicitly negative about a solution in discussions with others in their organization.
 Other times, a gatekeeper or another buying influence blocks direct access to the Anti-Sponsor— another reason to remain diligent in uncovering all the hidden stakeholders in an account.
-This is where the Coach comes in: Ask them if there are any detractors and who are they.
+This is where the Coach comes into your sales strategy: Ask them if there are any detractors and who are they.
 Seek to understand their concerns.
 Otherwise, the Anti-Sponsor will be actively working against a seller, putting them on the defensive.
 Be proactive about managing these individuals, which lets a rep sell on value.

 At the end of the day, customers aren’t buying a product or service.
 They are buying the outcomes a solution promises.
 Therefore it’s crucial to know all the hidden stakeholders, including the Coach, Anti-Sponsor and other buying influences who need to sign off on a project, so a seller can tailor their message to meet each influence’s specific needs.